About Us

 WWII and Beyond

-Hoffman builds a series of defense projects, including barracks and hospitals for the military.
+During World War II, Hoffman supported the war effort through critical shipyard construction, demonstrating our ability to deliver under pressure.
 The company also moves back to commercial construction and provides strong support for the growth of the Northwest wood products industry.

 1968